-At the time of writing we haven’t really heard anything about the Huawei P50 yet, but based on past form it’s almost certainly going to use the same chipset as the Huawei Mate 40, which itself is rumored to have a new top-end chipset from the company dubbed either the Kirin 1000 or Kirin 1020.
+At the time of writing we haven’t heard much about the Huawei P50's specs yet, but based on past form it’s probably going to use the same chipset as the Huawei Mate 40, specifically the Kirin 9000.

-This is rumored to be the company’s first 5nm chipset, a move which should lead to an improvement in performance, as you’d expect.
+This is the company’s first 5nm chipset, a move which has lead to an improvement in performance, as you’d expect.

 Beyond that we can also say that unless things change in Huawei’s relationship with the US, the Huawei P50 won’t have access to Google apps and services.

 It will likely still run Android, much like other recent Huawei phones - which have the core operating system but have to rely on third-party app stores.
 However, there's a chance that Huawei could instead equip the P50 range with its own Harmony OS.

 According to Sina (a major Chinese news site) the Huawei P50 range will run Harmony OS, though even if this is accurate, it's possible that it will only do so in some parts of the world, with other regions still getting Android.

 What we want to see